 Radial TB tests are paid for by the government.

-The radial testing regime requires that the eligible herds complete two additional skin tests as outlined below:
+The radial testing regime in the Edge Area requires that the eligible herds complete a sequence of two additional skin tests as outlined below:

 - immediate radial test (RAD): this test is carried out after receiving the test notification letter from APHA, unless a whole-herd test has been completed with negative results within the 60 days before or after the index case (in such cases, the initial radial test is waived and a RAD6 test is scheduled for six months from the date of the last whole herd test).